StarLord824/ml_lab/README.md

 ML library classes/API in the program.
 9. Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
 Print both correct and wrong predictions.
 Java/Python ML library classes can be used for this problem.
-10. Implement the non-parametric Locally Weig
+10. Implement the non-parametric Locally Weighted Regression algorithm in order to fit data points.
+Select appropriate data set for your experiment and draw graphs